dekoza/mtgpl/EMA.rst

 :mtgtip:`Void<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/0/c0b3e320-a85c-4d92-944e-0a5e78a066a5.jpg?1580015114|https://scryfall.com/card/ema/211/void?utm_source=api>`
    Choose a number.
-Destroy all artifacts and creatures with converted mana cost equal to that number.
-Then target player reveals their hand and discards all nonland cards with converted mana cost equal to the number.
+Destroy all artifacts and creatures with mana value equal to that number.
+Then target player reveals their hand and discards all nonland cards with mana value equal to the number.

 :mtgtip:`Wee Dragonauts<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/e/6e68a75f-abcb-49b0-a07b-a011b934969a.jpg?1580015124|https://scryfall.com/card/ema/212/wee-dragonauts?utm_source=api>`